By Grant Zeng, CFA

 Leica Biosystems is a global leader in workflow solutions and laboratory automation for anatomic pathology, bringing clinicians and researchers high workflow efficiency and confidence in cancer diagnostics.
 Leica Biosystems provides a comprehensive product range with easy-to-use and consistently reliable solutions for the entire laboratory.

 Leica's Bond Oracle™ HER2 IHC System companion diagnostic will be used to support the selection of the appropriate patients for the NeuVax Phase III PRESENT study.
 Bond Oracle™ HER2 IHC System is an FDA cleared semi-quantitative immunohistochemical (IHC) assay to determine HER2 (Human Epidermal Growth Factor Receptor 2) oncoprotein status in breast cancer tissue processed for histological evaluation.
-NeuVax targets HER2 negative patients (IHC 1+, or 2+ and FISH
+NeuVax targets HER2 negative patients (IHC 1+, or 2+ and FISH < 2.2) who achieve remission with current standard of care, but have no available HER2-targeted adjuvant treatment options to maintain their disease-free status.

 At the ASCO meeting, GALE reported preliminary results from Leica Biosystems entitled, "Bond Oracle(TM) HER2 IHC assay for identifying low to intermediate HER2-expressing breast cancer."